jrdnh/jrdnh.github.io/content/posts/basic-financial-modeling-with-python.md

 # }
 ```

-Incorporating these pretty outputs into the base objects would be a natural next step.
-I'll leave that as an exercise for the later.
+Incorporating these pretty outputs into the base objects would be helfpul, but I'm not going to spend the time to do that here.

 The pretty pro forma dictionary makes exporting results to `pandas` easy.
 From there, you could easily copy to the clipboard or save to Excel.